conduitio-labs/conduit-connector-influxdb/README.md

           # Type: string
           # Required: yes
           url: ""
+          # This period is used by workers to poll for new data at regular
+          # intervals.
+          # Type: duration
+          # Required: no
+          pollingPeriod: "5s"
+          # The maximum number of retries of failed operations.
+          # Type: int
+          # Required: no
+          retries: "0"
           # Maximum delay before an incomplete batch is read from the source.
           # Type: duration
           # Required: no